- Faith and Worship

 In my sophomore year, I was blessed with the opportunity to live with four other students who were discerning the priesthood and this experience greatly helped my discernment process, but I was still nervous about making the decision to enter the seminary.

 At a retreat that I was helping put together there was a vocations talk and afterwards I met with the priest and he told me, “At some point you need to stop discerning your own feelings and start listening to God's call.”
 During adoration that night, I felt God’s presence and made the decision to enter seminary.
 The love and joy I experienced at Vanderbilt is something I want to show others.

 I am no longer looking to become a medical doctor, but I have realized that with the priesthood you are able to help others even more than within the medical field.
 Priests are able to help treat the soul and reintroduce God to our lives.
 They are the hands and feet of Christ and interact with others to help heal spiritual and personal wounds.
 You can find God anywhere and everywhere, but to me he is most present within others.

-After spending two years at the House of Formation in Little Rock I continue to be amazed by the love and support shown to myself and my brother seminarians by the people of God.
-In two years, I have grown in knowledge of myself and understanding how God calls me to live.
+At the House of Formation in Little Rock I continue to be amazed by the love and support shown to myself and my brother seminarians by the people of God.
+During my final year of philosophy, I am preparing for candidacy.
+I hope to grow in understanding of the role of a priest and readily accept the call to candidacy if accepted.
 I ask that you continue to pray for myself and my brother seminarians as we continue to discern God’s call in our lives.

 If there is one thing I have taken away from formation it would be to always trust in the Lord.
 No matter the situation, trust that God has a plan and watch as he works in your life.